The Major Goals and Subfields of Artificial Intelligence

 The need to equip a computer with capabilities to understand or process and analyze visual data from still or moving live and digital images is another one of the main goals of artificial intelligence.
 The subfield of computer vision aims to accomplish this.

-Achieving computer vision requires creating algorithms that can mimic the processes involved in natural vision and models trained from a large set of visual data.
+Achieving computer vision requires developing algorithms that can mimic the processes involved in natural vision and models trained from a large set of visual data.
 This then equips a particular system with capabilities to process, interpret, and utilize visual data.

 One of the notable applications of this AI subfield is facial recognition.
 Other applications include automated image manipulation, video tracking, autonomous driving, and integration with virtual reality and augmented reality or mixed reality systems.